 I first saw the first episode of The Changes at a sci-fi local group meeting way back when probably even the cast and crew had forgotten that it even existed, taken from what looked like a several generations down copy of an actual off-air; believe it or not there were quite a few early off-air recordings circulating around then, including episodes of Survivors and Sapphire And Steel.
 I would later make my own off-air copy when the serial was repeated by UK Gold in the early nineties, and later still pushed for a DVD release whenever and wherever I got the opportunity; I don’t imagine that I actually had any direct influence on the BFI’s excellent two-disc presentation, but when you’ve been part of the demand it’s always a pleasure to see it met.
 I’d actually been aware of The Changes, before any of that, though, thanks in no small part to a rather strange album.

-I’d begun the long hunt for a copy of Music From BBC Children’s Programmes (you can read about some of the other albums I discovered along the way here) after reading that it featured both the 1973 single version of the Doctor Who theme and some bits of early seventies incidental music edited together under the working title The World Of Doctor Who.
+I’d begun the long hunt for a copy of Music From BBC Children’s Programmes after reading that it featured both the 1973 single version of the Doctor Who theme and some bits of early seventies incidental music edited together under the working title The World Of Doctor Who.
 Knowing virtually nothing else about the album – including the actual year that it came out – I’d very excitedly speculated to myself that it might contain the themes from, amongst others, Rentaghost, Barnaby and Cheggers Plays Pop.
 It didn’t, but in their place were a great many excellent pieces that I had no idea of the existence of, including a suite of Paddy Kingsland’s music from The Changes.
-Doubtless helped in no small part by the fact that this was around the time that I was discovering the likes of Can and Neu! courtesy of compilation tapes that other people had made for me (again, there’s more about that here), I was immediately taken with the mysterious bursts of pulsating motorik synths dissolving into sitars and tablas; I had no idea what actually happened in The Changes at that point, though I think you could have made a very good guess based on that music alone.
+Doubtless helped in no small part by the fact that this was around the time that I was discovering the likes of Can and Neu! courtesy of compilation tapes that other people had made for me, I was immediately taken with the mysterious bursts of pulsating motorik synths dissolving into sitars and tablas; I had no idea what actually happened in The Changes at that point, though I think you could have made a very good guess based on that music alone.

 Like many of the other selections on Music From BBC Children’s Programmes, which combined extracts from multiple album tracks and single sides to create something with more musical punch, this was actually a judicious editing down of an earlier EP of Music From “The Changes” released by the label, which had featured several pieces of incidental music alongside the opening and closing themes.
 It was this shorter edit that appeared on BBC Radiophonic Workshop – A Retrospective, and battered copies of the original EP – which of course sold in small quantities primarily to youngsters – have more recently started to change hands for increasingly ridiculous sums.
 They’ll probably all calm down a bit now, as the complete score – brilliantly remastered as always by Mark Ayres – is being released by Silva Screen; initially as a Record Store Day vinyl exclusive, with CD and download versions to follow.
 Given that I’ve always hoped for a CD version of even just the EP, and bearing in mind the effort it took to find a copy in the first place, and that – well – it ‘means a great deal to me’, I probably won’t be joining the queues, but good luck to you if you are and you find a copy.
 I think you might just enjoy it.